What is the Listing Builder?

 If you are using a builder item without a “Link” setting, you can use any of the following solutions:

-Add links with the Prefix and Suffix settings
+Add a post link to listing builder items with the Prefix and Suffix fields.

 Another approach would be to use an HTML builder item.
 These can be very useful if you want to include the contents of one or more custom fields from Advanced Custom Fields or Pods in your item, or if your builder item is more complex.
 HTML items can be extra powerful if you combine them with built-in or custom dynamic tags.